vuejs/awesome-vue/README.md

 ### Animation

  - [vue2-animate](https://github.com/asika32764/vue2-animate) - A Vue.js 2.0 port of Animate.css.
 For use with Vue's built-in transitions.
+ - [animated-vue](https://github.com/radical-dreamers/animated-vue) - A Ve.js 2.x plugin to easily use Animate.css animations as transitions.
+As easy as <animated-tada>!

 ### Meta Tags